 Method:

-Yield: 8 brownies (1 loaf pan) OKAY these brownies are so good (and stupid easy) Peanut Butter replaces some of the oil, so in my mind that means they are healthier.
+My Fudgy Chocolate Chunk Brownies Recipe Notes Are you looking for the best fudgy chocolate brownie recipe on the internet?
+It's your lucky day, you found it.
+These brownies are so good (and stupid easy).
+Peanut Butter replaces some of the oil, so in my mind that means they are healthier.
 They are super fudgy, chocolaty & vegan.
 This is the only chocolate brownie recipe I'm ever gonna need or want.
 I made them in a loaf pan, and it was the perfect size for a small batch of brownies.
-It makes 8 - 10, depending how big you slice em.
-This recipe is for all the chocolate lovers out there...and for me....because real talk...
-I'm probably not sharing the batch I just made.
-Recipe:Ingredients:
+It makes 8 - 10, depending how big you slice them.
+This recipe is for all the chocolate lovers out there.
+While there is peanut butter in them, I find the peanut butter taste subtle.
+Can I substitute other nut butters?
+I haven't tried using other nut butters, but I wouldn't hesitate, and even want to try the recipe with almond butter or tahini.

 Ingredients: